matter-labs/zksync-era/zk_toolbox/README.md

 `zk_inception ecosystem init`

-This command also initializes the first hyperchain.
-Note that the very first hyperchain becomes the default one, but you can override it with another by using the `--hyperchain <name>` flag.
+This command also initializes the first ZK chain.
+Note that the very first chain becomes the default one, but you can override it with another by using the `--chain <name>` flag.

-To change the default hyperchain, use:
+To change the default ZK chain, use:

-`zk_inception ecosystem change-default-hyperchain`
+`zk_inception ecosystem change-default-chain`

-### Hyperchain
+### ZK Chain

-Upon ecosystem creation, the first hyperchain is automatically generated.
-However, you can create additional hyperchains and switch between them:
+Upon ecosystem creation, the first ZK chain is automatically generated.
+However, you can create additional chains and switch between them:

-`zk_inception hyperchain create`
+`zk_inception chain create`

-Once created, contracts for the hyperchain must be deployed:
+Once created, contracts for the ZK chain must be deployed:

-`zk_inception hyperchain init`
+`zk_inception chain init`

-Initialization utilizes the ecosystem's governance to register it in the shared bridge.
+Initialization utilizes the ecosystem's governance to register it in the BridgeHub.

 If contracts were deployed by a third party (e.g., MatterLabs), you may need to run the genesis process locally:

-`zk_inception hyperchain genesis`
+`zk_inception chain genesis`

 This ensures proper initialization of the server.